 If you have any severe allergies to ANY food, it's best to speak with your healthcare practitioner about the introduction to your baby because it's possible your child could have the same allergies.

 Question 5: How much do I feed Vienna?

-My answer: When Walker or I are feeding Vienna we try to be aware of her hunger cues.
-Now that she's 14 months old she definitely lets us know when she's full and even if it seems she didnt eat enough we dont force feed her.
+When Walker or I are feeding Vienna we try to be aware of her hunger cues.
+Now that she's 14 months old she definitely lets us know when she's full and even if it seems she didn't eat enough we dont force feed her.
 She uses her hand to tell us no, I wish I had it on video because it's pretty funny!
-We dont do the airplane motion to force feed her because I believe when she motions no more she means it.
+We don't do the airplane motion to force feed her because I believe when she motions no more she means it.

 Also, sometimes she just needs a break.
 When we are out at a restaurant we always bring books with us to keep her occupied (not baguettes or youtube haha!).
-I really find this to be helpful -- giving her a break that is.
-Like this morning, I gave her a smoothie and after like 5 sips she needed a break.
+I really find this to be helpful – giving her a break that is.
+Like this morning, I gave her a smoothie and after about five sips she needed a break.
 So we chatted a bit, she had some Love Child's granola bar and then we continued with the smoothie.
 Check out Vienna's smoothie and favourite foods in this post!

 Again, I must stress that I think it's important not to force feed children.
 Babies build their confidence and understanding of their own hunger cues when you allow them to make the decision of their hunger and fullness.

 Before I move on to the next question, you're probably wondering if you've just introduced food to your baby, how much will they eat?
 Again, pay attention to their cues.
 Most babies will eat about a tsp or tbsp. of food in the first few weeks of food intro.
 Just think about how strange this to them!
 Also, keep in mind their stomachs are still super small!